Laura Clair Therapist

 What is Gestalt Therapy?

-A Humanistic, Experience-Oriented Approach
+A Humanistic, Holistic & Experience-Oriented Approach

 Gestalt Therapy – A Humanistic, Experience-Oriented Approach